 - Under Missouri law, a plaintiff would need to prove his or her case by showing evidence that “it appears from the evidence that such company has refused to pay such loss without reasonable cause or excuse….”

 - Even if your claim wasn’t denied completely and you received some compensation, a bad faith complaint could be used to recover additional funds that may be owed to you.

 Not every claim denial is made in bad faith; and the plaintiff has the burden of proving a decision was so unfair it broke the law, which, depending on the facts, could be difficult.
-This is why having the help of a skilled attorney can make all the difference in the outcome of your case.
+This is why having the help of a skilled insurance claims attorney can make all the difference in the outcome of your case.
 A common claim in a bad faith lawsuit is that the insurance company failed to adequately investigate the accident and, as a result, could not fairly and accurately reach a decision.

 Coming to that conclusion can require an extensive fact-finding into the accident and how it was investigated.
 An expert witness will be needed to testify on what the insurance company should have done, but didn’t.
 Each case is unique, so your attorney will need to work with you to review the details of your case and determine the best course of action.

-Contact our Missouri insurance claims trial attorneys today.
+Contact our Missouri insurance claims attorneys today.

-If you believe you’re being treated unfairly by your insurance company, it’s important to consult with an insurance claims attorney sooner rather than later so you can have the best chances of a recovery.
+If you believe you’re being treated unfairly by your insurance company, it’s important to consult with an insurance claims lawyer sooner rather than later so you can have the best chances of a recovery.
 At Bley & Evans Trial Attorneys, we are happy to offer a free initial consultation so we can discuss your case and help you decide on the proper course of action to protect your rights and interests.
 From there we will work tirelessly to guide you through the often complicated legal process, spearhead your case and work toward a fair recovery following your auto accident.

 To schedule your free consultation or to find out more about our practice, contact our office at 844-443-8385.